soniacherop-source/phase1-aviation-risk/README.md

 Aviation Risk Analysis
  Overview

 This project analyzes historical aviation accident data to identify aircraft types and operational factors associated with lower accident severity.
-The goal is to provide data-driven recommendations to support a company planning to enter the aviation industry by purchasing and operating aircraft for commercial and private use.
+The goal is to provide data driven recommendations to support a company planning to enter the aviation industry by purchasing and operating aircraft for commercial and private use.

 The analysis focuses on identifying lower-risk aircraft manufacturers, high-risk phases of flight, and long-term accident trends to inform safer and more cost-effective business decisions.